Tote Cheltenham offer: Get £20 in free bets for the festival

 Tote Cheltenham offers for existing customers

-The welcome bonus free bet offered by the Tote is reserved for new customers, but this online sportsbook also look after their existing members.
+The welcome bonus free bet offered by the Tote is reserved for new customers, but this online sportsbook also looks after its existing members.
 They do this by offering several recurring promos and specials.
 Here are some of the deals you can expect to find.

 Tote Guarantee